modelica/ModelicaSpecification/RationaleMCP/0036/README.md

 Note that even if the proposed syntax reuses the `reinit` keyword, it avoids the problems with the alternative `reinit(x, xs)` proposal.

 Step (3) requires that it is a state (guaranteed by (1)), and that it is a continuous variable in a "Clocked Discretized Continuous-Time Partition", as stated at the start.

+## Possibly extension to continuous-time

+It may be possible to generalize this to non-clocked partitions.
+This is not proposed at the moment, but included to show that a possible generalization.

+The meaning of Real x=reinit(xs); in a non-clocked partition is then:
+1. StateSelect.always is set for the variable x.
+2. Therefore it is a state and thus participate in the usual index reduction and state selection.
+3. During the simulation the state is equal to the new value xs during each model evaluation, instead of the solver integrating its derivative.
+(The "derivative" may still exist, but the relation between state and derivative no longer holds.)
+5. This declaration equation is ignored for the equation count.

 # Backwards Compatibility
 Will depend on exact syntax.